dudarev/ssm2010/index.rst

 Thanks to the tweets from the audience (especially Gene Golovchinsky `@ HCIR_GeneG <http://twitter.com/HCIR_GeneG>`__) it was possible to follow discussions during the panels.
 Ian Soboroff `@ian_soboroff <http://twitter.com/ian_soboroff>`__ initiated archiving of tweets hashtaged with #ssm2010 at http://twapperkeeper.com/ssm2010/

 It was fun to follow the discussions during the meeting with Twitter search.
-To somewhat systemitize thoughts I used `mind mapping <http://en.wikipedia.org/wiki/Mind_map>`__ approach with `FreeMind <http://freemind.sourceforge.net/>`__ software.
+To somewhat systematize thoughts I used `mind mapping <http://en.wikipedia.org/wiki/Mind_map>`__ approach with `FreeMind <http://freemind.sourceforge.net/>`__ software.
 Below are the files for the first and the second panels exported to HTML and in native FreeMind format:
     - First panel (Yahoo!, Microsoft, Google representatives) [`html <ssm2010_first_panel.html>`__, `mm <ssm2010_first_panel.mm>`__]
     - Second panel (representatives from Myspace, Bit.ly, LinkedIn) [`html <ssm2010_second_panel.html>`__, `mm <ssm2010_second_panel.mm>`__]